 Tony Pelczynski compiles the searchable UC Hastings Faculty Publications repository.
 The repository contains faculty bibiliographies and the full text of articles published by the faculty.

-To obtain a LEXIS or WESTLAW password, contact Chuck Marcus (ext.
+To obtain a LEXIS or WESTLAW or Bloomberg Law password, contact Chuck Marcus (ext.
 4838).

 Your name and the barcode number on your ID are required to get access to our electronic resources off-campus.
 Contact the Reference Desk: (415) 565-4751 if you experience difficulties connecting from off-campus.